 The two primary terms you’ll come across in the electric car world are kW (kilowatts) and kWh (kilowatt hours).
 Kilo is 1,000, so kW 1,000 watts, for example.
 You’ll also, of course, come across amps which are useful to know when connecting to your home.
 Here are the definitions:

-- kWh = kilowatt hour and is measurement of energy.
+- kWh = kilowatt hour and is a measurement of energy.
 This can be used to express how much stored energy something has, like a battery.
-For example if you have a battery with 1 kWh capacity, you could run a 100 watt bulb for an hour.
+For example, if you have a battery with 1 kWh capacity, you could run a 100 watt bulb for 10 hours.

 - watts = amps x volts

 As you know, gas cars have a tank of gas that holds “gallons” of gas and have a range based on MPG.
 For electric cars is somewhat similar.
 In electric cars, the car battery capacity (the “tank”) is expressed in kWh.
 Most Tesla cars have a battery capacity of around 50 kWh to 100 kWh.